BLCK-B/FLACK/README.md

 FLACK is a minimal Windows audio player for local files.
 It supports many audio formats and lossless playback.
 Its only purpose is distraction-free playback.

-- Choose directories with your audio files in settings
+- In settings, choose directories with your audio files
 - Press shuffle and play

 The app is based on Bun runtime and uses system WebView.